RedHatWorkshops/windows-containers-quickstart/docs/deploying-sample-app.md

 <html><body><H1>Windows Container Web Server</H1></body></html>
 ```

-You can `rsh` into this pod just like a windows pod by using `oc exec`.
+You can `rsh` into this pod just like a Linux pod by using `oc exec`.
 The following command will get you a PowerShell prompt in the Windows Webserver pod.

 ```shell
 $ oc exec -it $(oc get pods -l app=win-webserver -o name) powershell